-- 3. Non-WRS covered employee terminates and returns to employment: - a. regardless of the interval between termination and rehire, if you expect the new period of employment to qualify for WRS, you must enroll the employee under the WRS on the rehire date. - b. within 12 months of termination and you do not expect the new period of employment to meet the WRS eligibility criteria of one-third or two-thirds full-time and at least one-year in duration, you must still consider their previous employment. - If the rehire was your former employee 12-months prior to the rehire date and worked the required number of hours to be WRS eligible, you must enroll them in the WRS on the rehire date because on that date the employee met both the required number of hours (either one-third or two-third of full-time) and the 12-month duration of employment criteria. - If the rehire was your former employee 12-months prior to the rehire date and they did not work the required number of hours to be WRS eligible, you must begin monitoring the employee's hours on a 12-month rolling period basis, beginning with the rehire date and looking back 12 months.
-Enroll the employee in WRS on the date the required hourly criterion is met (because the one-year duration criterion has already been met). - If the rehire was your former employee fewer than 12 months prior to the rehire date, you must reevaluate their WRS eligibility on the 12-month anniversary date of their original hire date, unless expectations have changed and you determine both WRS eligibility criteria will be met with the rehire, in which case you enroll them in the WRS on the rehire date.

-c. after 12 months from termination and you do not expect the new period of employment to meet the WRS eligibility criteria on the employee's rehire date.
+- 3. Non-WRS covered employee terminates and returns to employment: - a. regardless of the interval between termination and rehire, if you expect the new period of employment to qualify for WRS, you must enroll the employee under the WRS on the rehire date. - b. within 12 months of termination and you do not expect the new period of employment to meet the WRS eligibility criteria of one-third or two-thirds full-time and at least one year in duration, you must still consider hours worked during their previous employment. - If the rehire worked the required number of hours to be WRS eligible within the past 12 months, you must enroll them in the WRS on the rehire date because the employee met both the required number of hours and the 12-month duration of employment criteria. - If the rehire did not work the required number of hours to be WRS eligible within the past 12 months, you must begin monitoring the employee's hours on a 12-month rolling period basis beginning with the rehire date.
+Enroll the employee in WRS the day after the required hourly criterion is met.
+Refer to subchapter 307 for more information. - If the rehire did not work the required number of hours to be WRS eligible and worked less than 12 months before the rehire date, you must reevaluate their WRS eligibility on the 12-month anniversary date of their original hire date.
+If the rehire is still not eligible on the 12-month anniversary, you will continue evaluating on a 12-month rolling lookback. - c. after 12 months from termination and you do not expect the new period of employment to meet the WRS eligibility criteria on the employee's rehire date.
 Do not enroll the employee in the WRS; reevaluate their WRS eligibility on the 12-month anniversary of the rehire date, unless expectations change.
-If they are still not WRS eligible on their 12-month anniversary date, you must begin monitoring the employee's hours on a 12-month rolling period basis.
+If they are still not WRS eligible on their 12-month anniversary date, you will continue evaluating on a 12-month rolling lookback.